 - Have a Plan: Fill your vacation days with lots of sober activities.
 Make it a point to avoid too much downtime, which can lead to temptation.
 Create a daily to-do list and check off items as you go.
 Pre-plan activities that will encourage and inspire you, and ultimately promote your recovery.

-- Set Boundaries: Make it very clear that your recovery is a priority, especially if you are travelling with others.
+- Set Boundaries: Make it very clear that your recovery is a priority, especially if you are traveling with others.
 Maintaining your sobriety is paramount to your well-being and the success of the trip overall.
-Do not be afraid to let others know if you are uncomfortable or feeling triggered.
+Do not be afraid to let others know if you are uncomfortable or feeling relapse triggers.

 - Find a Way to Treat Yourself: You have come a long way, so take some time to reward and pamper yourself.
 Get a spa treatment, see a show, or check out a trendy new restaurant.
 Learn to celebrate yourself in healthy ways.
 Continually acknowledge the strides you are making—it’s a terrific way to reinforce better habits.

-- Stay Connected: People often take a vacation to “get away from it all,” which typically includes shutting off your phone and shutting out distractions.
-But when you’re in recovery, the better rule-of-thumb is to stay connected to your sober friends, therapist, sponsor, group leaders and supportive family members.
+- Stay Connected: People often take a vacation to “get away from it all,” which typically includes shutting off their phones and shutting out distractions.
+But when you’re in recovery, the better rule of thumb is to stay connected to your sober friends, therapist, sponsor, group leaders, and supportive family members.